c3d/xl/README.md

 ELIoT derives from [XLR](http://xlr.sourceforge.net).
-It is a specially trimmed-down version that does not require LLVM and can work in full interpreted mode, making it easier to compiler and use, but also safer, since you cannot call arbitrary C functions.
+It is a specially trimmed-down version that does not require LLVM and can work in full interpreted mode, making it easier to compile and use, but also safer, since you cannot call arbitrary C functions.

 ### Semantics: One operator to rule them all